nplrkn/qcore/docs/load-testing.md

 ## Results

+The QCore control plane is >30x faster than Open5GS and has ~50x smaller memory footprint.

-As measured by the QCore load test:
+This is based on measurements from the QCore load test, where
--  Open5GS's time to execute the test message sequence: ~34ms, using around 85% CPU
+-  Open5GS's time to execute the test message sequence was ~34ms, using ~85% CPU, using 740MB resident memory
--  QCore's time to execute the test message sequence: ~1ms, using around 70% CPU
+-  QCore's time to execute the test message sequence was ~1ms using around ~70% CPU, using 15MB resident memory ...when confined to a single logical CPU (hyperhread).

-Conclusion: the QCore control plane is >30x faster than Open5GS and ~40x more efficient in terms of CPU usage.
+The message rates observed in the test were
+-  Open5GS: ~800 messages/sec
+-  QCore: ~30k message/sec.

 The main time in Open5GS was spent in open5gs-scpd (27%), mongod (15%), open5gs-amfd (13%),
 open5gs-udmd (8%), and open5gs-smfd (8%).
+The main memory usage was in mongod (185MB) and open5gs-smfd (148MB).

+This is based on an out-of-the-box Ubuntu install of Open5GS compared to a standard release build of QCore.
+Open5GS was not tuned in any way.

 ## Methodology

--  The test message sequence is a 29-message sequence of: registration, configuration update, session establishment, context release, service request, session release, deregistration.
+-  The test message sequence is a 27-message sequence of: registration, configuration update, session establishment, context release, service request, session release, deregistration.
+   - A message means an N2 NGAP message in either direction.
+In many cases it contains a transported N1 NAS message.

--  The test loops repeatedly through 200 UEs running through the message sequence for each UE serially.
+-  The load test tool acts as a single gNB and loops repeatedly through 200 UEs running through the test message sequence for each UE serially.
+To get a quick sense of it,

 -  The results above were measured on a single hyperthread of a 12th Gen Intel(R) Core(TM) i7-1260P.
 The method used for confining the cores to a single hyperthread is given below.

--  The times quoted above are averaged over several runs.
+-  The measurements quoted above are averaged over several runs.

--  The CPU measurements are approximate and taken from `top`.
+-  The CPU measurements and memory use are approximate and taken from `top` (%CPU and RES).
 In the case of Open5GS, mongod usage was included in the quoted number but systemd-journal and rsyslogd were not.

--  Open5GS was installed as an Ubuntu package and not tuned in any way.

 ## Instructions